cozy/coachCO2/README.md

 ## License

-Coach CO2 is developed by paultranvan and distributed under the [AGPL v3 license][agpl-3.0].
+Coach CO2 is developed by cozy and distributed under the [AGPL v3 license][agpl-3.0].